Skip to main content

 Ronald E. McNair, Ph.D. in NASA uniform

 The prestige of being a Cornell McNair Scholar is shared by only a dozen students or so each year.
 Cornellians who join the McNair Scholars Program form a nationwide community of promising intellectuals.
-Cornell, as a McNair Program host, stands among UC Berkley, Notre Dame, Rutgers, Purdue, Texas A&M, and Howard University to name a few.
+Cornell, as a McNair Program host, stands among Rutgers, Purdue, Texas A&M, and the University of Washington to name a few.
 Undergraduate scholars prepare for doctoral studies through involvement in research and other scholarly activities over the course of three years.

 History of the Program and Legacy of Ronald E. McNair, Ph.D.